KrishnaMehta123/Suggestedits/docs/Partner Guide/data-warehouse/data-export-to-gcp.md

 Parquet has a timestamp, eventName, and eventProperties for each event.

 > 📘 Parquet File Format
 >
-> - Parquet is an open-source file format for Hadoop.
+> * Parquet is an open-source file format for Hadoop.
 Parquet stores nested data structures in a flat columnar format.
-> - Currently, exports in Parquet format are compressed as **.parquet.gzip**.
+> * Currently, exports in Parquet format are compressed as **.parquet.gzip**.
 Contact the customer support if you wish to get the file as .parquet i.e. without any additional compression.

 ## Prioritize User Identity for Exports

 The export file includes an identity column with the user's Identity, Phone Number, or Email values.
-These values are set based on the identities configured in the CleverTap dashboard under the _Settings_ > _User Identity_ page.
+These values are set based on the identities configured in the CleverTap dashboard under the *Settings* > *User Identity* page.
 This feature lets you prioritize the identifier you want to export in the identity column.

-Let us understand how the prioritization works based on the identities selected in the _User Identity_ page:
+Let us understand how the prioritization works based on the identities selected in the *User Identity* page:

-- If you select only _Identity_, export includes the identity value.
-The export file's identity column is empty if it is unavailable.
+* If you select only *Identity*, export includes the identity value.
+The export file's identity column is empty if it is unavailable.\
   ![](https://files.readme.io/aad1f81-image.png)
-- If you select multiple identifiers, you must set the priorities on the _Export_ page.
-For instance, you set Priority 1 to _Identity_ and Priority 2 to _Email ID_.
+* If you select multiple identifiers, you must set the priorities on the *Export* page.
+For instance, you set Priority 1 to *Identity* and Priority 2 to *Email ID*.
 When exporting data, the export prioritizes the Identity value for the identity column.
 If it is absent, the Email ID is exported under the identity column of the export file.
-If both are missing, the column remains empty.
+If both are missing, the column remains empty.\
   ![](https://files.readme.io/52ae818-UserIdentity.jpg)

 > 📘 Key Points to Remember
 >
-> - If you change the identity later, the export works according to the set priority.
+> * If you change the identity later, the export works according to the set priority.
 To prioritize the modified identities, edit your export.
-> - This feature applies only to the following export types: _All events_ and _All user profiles_.
+> * This feature applies only to the following export types: *All events* and *All user profiles*.
-> - For the old running export, this configuration or prirotization is not applicable.
+> * For the old running export, this configuration or prirotization is not applicable.
 You can add the prioritization by editing the running exports.

 To prioritize user identity for exports: